LSEG-API-Samples/Article.EikonAPI.Python.CompareForeignPerformance/README.md

 	perf = perf.dropna()
 	```

-6. Normalize the data to 100% so that both instruments start out at same point visually.
+6. Normalize the data to the start time period, so that initial investment in both instruments shows up as 100%.

 	```python
 	# rescale both timeseries to 100% at start date